Reach Diverse, Engaged Audiences with In-Game Ads

 Global spending on mobile gaming has gone up over the past few years.
 According to Adjust, gaming was the most popular app vertical in 2021, making up a quarter of all iOS downloads and 21% of all Android downloads.
 Gaming has become one of the world’s most popular forms of entertainment, out-earning both the music and film industries.
 Even as the world begins to return to “normal,” mobile gaming continues to grow.
-And yet advertisers have yet to follow the money and take advantage of this incredibly lucrative advertising opportunity.
+And yet, advertisers have yet to follow the money and take advantage of this incredibly lucrative advertising opportunity through in-game ads.

 Mobile gaming as a mainstream medium

 Games not only account for a large number of mobile downloads, but also the majority of consumer spending on mobile.
 In fact, of all apps downloaded on Android devices, 21% are games, and that number jumps to 25% for iOS.
 Moreover, 62% of people download a game to their phone within the first week of owning it.

 In 2019, mobile gaming spend surpassed console and PC gaming combined.
 And with more than 2.2 billion mobile gamers worldwide, mobile gaming has proven to be a relevant platform through which to reach consumers, as well as a way to engage them at a broad scale.
 Brands should be getting in on the action.

 Mobile games cross many categories, from hyper casual to hardcore, so audience demographics are expansive.
 There’s a game for everyone, whether it’s Genshin Impact, Project Makeover, or Wordscapes.
 In-game ad inventory gives advertisers access to audiences that are actively engaged with a gaming experience, rather than users who are just passively consuming content.